basemkasem/CodeReviews.Console.CodingTracker/CodingTracker.basemkasem/README.md

 # Coding Tracker

-## 📖 Overview

-Coding Tracker is a console application that helps developers log and track their coding sessions.
-It allows users to record start and end times, calculate the duration, and store the data in an SQLite database.
+Coding Tracker is a console app that logs coding sessions, tracks duration, and stores data in an SQLite database.

 ## ✨ Features